 All accessory dwelling units must have complete independent living facilities.
 This means that the space must include some sort of studio or bedroom space, kitchen facilities, and bathroom at a minimum.

 This provides for a wide range of potential ADU floor plans, from small studios to spacious 1 bedroom ADUs to 2 or even 3 bedroom ADU units.
 Cottage has designed ADU units of all shapes and sizes for homeowners across the Bay Area, ranging from close to the minimum 150 square feet "tiny home" ADUs to as large as 1200 square feet units.
+Check out our post on how to choose the right ADU floor plan here.

 Interested in learning more about ADUs and what kind might fit your needs?
 Check out our next article on the Different Types of ADUs here.
 Ready to talk more about how Cottage can help build the ADU of your dreams from start to finish?
 Contact us today using the link below for a Free, No-obligation Consultation & Estimate with one of our ADU experts!